autonomys/subspace-docs/docs/learn/security.md

 ```

 ### Streamlining SSH Connections Management With Aliases
-Managing connections can be much simplier and more enjoyable by creating aliases!
+Managing connections can be much simpler and more enjoyable by creating aliases!
 Create a file named "config" in the `~/.ssh` directory (where the keys are), simply add your server or other users for the same server to it, like in example below.
 Feel free to add as many as you want.

 ```console